 Restaurant Agriturismo Cabu Abbas – enjoy 11 course meal on top of a hill with a gorgeous view.
 Come very hungry, this dinner will keep you full until the next day!

 I would recommend renting a car unless you just want to enjoy your holiday by the beach.
 Many hotels have a parking place for the car which makes it easy.
 I think a car is amust if you wish to see the island a little more.

 The island has very nice roads and basically just has a couple of main roads.
 Be aware though that some the smaller roads aren’t in the best condition.
 It’s very easy to drive around.
 We used our phone’s GPS and it worked perfectly!
-Only thing that we didn’t first realize was that it takes longer than the estimated time provided by the GPS especially if you want to stop along the way and enjoy the views.
+We didn’t first realize that it takes longer than the estimated time provided by the GPS, especially if you want to stop along the way and enjoy the views.

-This is probably the main thing for me.
-I’m just a huge lover of beaches so for that Sardinia is the best option.
-You’ll have plenty of to choose from and anywhere you go, is guaranteed to be gorgeous!
+Beaches are probably the main thing for me.
+I’m just a huge lover of beaches, so for that, Sardinia is the best option.
+You’ll have plenty to choose from, and anywhere you go guaranteed to be gorgeous!
 Costa Smeralda has one of the most pristine beaches.

-Do you have any other pro tips?
-Leave a comment! 🙂
+Do you have any pro tips?
+Leave a comment! 🙂Connect with me